vishalkashyap01/Latex/README.md

 - Other utilities for LaTeX parsing and spell checking
 - Version Control: Git

-# How to Use
-Clone the repository:

-git clone <repository-url>
-cd <project-folder>
-Install the required dependencies:

-pip install -r requirements.txt
-Place your input files in the Upload folder.

-- Run the server script:

-python server/main.py
-Processed files will be available in the Download folder after execution.

 # Testing
 This project has been rigorously tested with various file formats and scenarios to ensure robust performance and reliability.